NCAS-CMS/cfdm/docs/source/tutorial.rst

 of an existing field construct is achieved by indexing the field itself, rather than its `Data` instance.
-This is because the operation must also subspace any metadata constructs of the field construct (e.g. coordinate constructs) which span any of the domain axes that are affected.
+This is because the operation must also subspace any metadata constructs of the field construct (e.g. coordinate metadata constructs) which span any of the domain axis constructs that are affected.
 The new field construct is created with the same properties as the original field.
 Subspacing uses the same :ref:`cfdm indexing rules <Indexing>` that apply to the `Data` class.

 In this example a new field is created whose domain spans the first longitude of the original, and with a reversed latitude axis: